ankitects/anki-manual/src/searching.md

 - Search terms are separated by spaces.

-- When multiple search terms are provided, Anki looks for notes that match all of the terms - an implicit 'and' is inserted between each term.
+- When multiple search terms are provided, Anki looks for notes that match all of the terms - an implicit "and" is inserted between each term.
 On Anki 2.1.24+, AnkiMobile 2.0.60+, and AnkiDroid 2.17+ you can be explicit if you like ("dog and cat" is the same as "dog cat"), but older Anki versions will treat "and" as just another word to search for.